MintMCP

 Can MintMCP monitor and secure individual coding agent activities?

 Yes.
-MintMCP's LLM Proxy monitors every tool call, bash command, and file operation from coding agents including Claude Code, Cursor, and other MCP-compatible clients.
-The platform blocks dangerous commands in real-time, protects sensitive files (.env, SSH keys, credentials), and maintains complete audit trails.
+MintMCP's Agent Monitor tracks tool calls, bash commands, and file operations from coding agents, while the MCP Gateway governs MCP traffic.
+The platform can block dangerous commands, protect sensitive files such as .env files, SSH keys, and credentials, and maintain complete audit trails.
 Security teams gain visibility into what data agents access while developers maintain their existing workflows without disruption.